-The Equifax data breach where 143 million Americans' identities were stolen was only the largest in a long series of data breaches over the last several years.
-Unless your social security number was issued yesterday, you should assume that it has been compromised.
-And when it comes to identity theft, prevention is an order of magnitude better than the cure.
-So it is imperative for us all to take steps to prevent identity theft.
+Unless your social security number was issued yesterday, you should assume that it has been compromised — or soon will be — considering the string data breaches.
+And when it comes to identity theft, an ounce of prevention is worth well more than a pound of cure.
+So it is imperative for us to take steps to prevent identity theft.

 Placing a fraud alert or a security freeze on your credit are two ways to do this.
 This article compares the two but note that they are not mutually exclusive; you can place both a fraud alert and a security freeze.
 Indeed, it is advisable to do both.

 Understanding Credit Reporting

 When you apply for a car loan or mortgage or insurance or even a new account for Internet or cellphone service, the company you want to do business with checks your credit.
 To do that they contact one of 4 credit reporting agencies: Equifax, Experian, Transunion or Innovis.
 This is also called "pulling your credit".